 - A strain is an injury of a muscle and/or tendon.
 Tendons are fibrous cords of tissue that attach muscles to bone.

-When performing olympic lifts which include a snatch, clean & jerk, push press, etc the wrists are stressed into what we call the extension position (See fig A.).
-Under extreme heavy loads an athletes form can be compromised which could result in a wrist injury or not completing the lift.
+When performing bench press or Olympic lifts which include a snatch, clean & jerk, push press, etc. the wrists are stressed into what we call the extension position (See fig A.).
+Under extreme heavy loads, an athletes form can be compromised which could result in a wrist injury or not completing the lift.
 Many athletes in CrossFit wear wrist wraps but understanding how to use them correctly is important.
 Fig A.

 7 Questions People Ask About Wearing Wrist Wraps